tayvano/lazarus-bluenoroff-research/hacks-and-thefts/spacem.md

 SpaceM Announcement channel, [6/3/25 3:46 AM]

-> 🚨 Community Update: Platform Actions for Security
+> 🚨 Community UpDate:: Platform Actions for Security
 > In response to the recent security breach, we have taken additional urgent steps to protect the ecosystem:
 > 🔒 Trading, deposits, and withdrawals of $SPACEM have been temporarily suspended on both LBank and MEXC
 > 🛠 Access to dapp.spacem.world is also suspended as a precaution